Political Science Courses

 Description:

-This course focuses upon methods of assessing consequences of public policies.
-The main purpose of the course is to allow students to survey evaluation research in political science and to present research designs that will enable them to make plausible assumptions about the outcome of governmental programs in the absence of experimental control.Component(s):
+This course focuses on methods of assessing consequences of public policies.
+The main purpose of the course is to allow students to survey evaluation research in political science and to present research designs that enable them to make plausible assumptions about the outcome of governmental programs in the absence of experimental control.Component(s):

 SeminarDescription: